DeathByAutoscroll/birdbot/README.md

-# birdbot
+# BirdBot - The Discord Bot
-A discord meme bot
+A discord bot made for fun and to learn a bit of python.